 Hunters and trappers shoot or trap animals to remove pests and control disease, and for food, fur, or research.

-Pay for hunters and trappers depends on the type of work they are doing and how experienced they are.
+Pay for hunters and trappers depends on the type of work they do and their experience.

 Pay for hunters and trappers varies depending on skills, experience and the type of work they do.

 - an hourly rate

 - by the number of pelts or the amount of fur they produce

 - by the number of traps they lay

 - by the land area they cover (usually payment is per hectare).